Summary

 Introduction

-One of the important tools that states use to protect fish and wildlife habitat is a state-level tax credit for conservation easements, reduced fee title, and/or donated land for conservation.
+One of the important tools that states use to conserve fish and wildlife habitat is a state-level tax credit for conservation easements, reduced fee title, and conservation of donated land.
 Such tax credits complement the available federal conservation tax deductions to make conservation options more attractive to landowners.
-Because state tax rates are low, most state tax incentives are structured as tax credits to provide dollar-for-dollar write-offs against the landowner’s state income tax liability.
+Because state tax rates are low, most state tax incentives are structured as income tax credits to provide dollar-for-dollar write-offs against the landowner’s state income tax liability.
 Landowners with relatively little taxable income, including many agricultural producers, can benefit from carry-forward provisions that allow them to apply their credit to their state income taxes over several years, or from transferability – the ability to sell their tax credit to another taxpayer.

 History